A Bill Preempting Sick Leave and Minimum Wage moves to the Senate

 Currently Minneapolis’s Sick Leave Ordinance is under fire in Federal Courts as the city and the Chamber of Commerce battle it out.
 One of the arguments against the ordinance is that Minneapolis passed a law that affects businesses outside city limits and that creates an overreach.
 Any business, anywhere, who has an employee who visits Minneapolis on work time, falls under the law.
 While the legality of the law plays out in Federal Court, it could become a void argument if Minnesota lawmakers pass the preemptive law.

 Expected Outcome of the Bill

-The bill is expected to pass the Legislature, but then to be vetoed by the Governor, Pat Garofalo.
+The bill is expected to pass the Legislature, but then to be vetoed by the Governor, Mark Dayton.
 Should the bill get vetoed, then it would have to go back to the House and Senate for an override vote.
 Yet, unless stronger support played out in the House, there would not be enough votes to override the veto, based on the original passing at 76-53.

 That would leave the legality of the law up to Federal Courts, which may or may not advance the case far enough for a decision by July 1, 2018.

 Statewide Sick Leave Considered